AI For Orthodontists

 Why build a dedicated orthodontist page instead of dental copy?

 Orthodontic callers ask different questions: braces versus aligners, adult treatment, payment plans, retainer issues, school schedules, transfers, and case-start timing.
-The page and call plan need that context.
+The page and call path need that context.

 Recover braces and aligner consult demand before callers shop another practice

 Orthodontist missed-call ROI starts with consult demand.
-Parents and adults comparing braces, aligners, insurance, payment plans, and appointment times may book with whichever practice answers first.
+Parents and adults comparing braces, aligners, insurance, payment plans, and appointment times may choose whichever practice gives them a credible next step first.

 Research behind this page

-IBISWorld orthodontists industry page defining the category, noting traditional braces, clear aligners, and other services, and reporting public market-size and business-count figures.
+IBISWorld orthodontists industry page defining the category, noting traditional braces, clear aligners, other services, specialist training, fragmented competition, 2026 market size, and 2025 business-count figures.

 AAO consumer article reporting that one in three orthodontic patients is over age 18 and discussing adult demand, treatment options, payment plans, and case complexity.